rafaelanobre/cute-pomodoro-cli/README.md

 ## Features

 * **Classic Pomodoro Workflow:** Automatically cycles through work sessions and short/long breaks.
-* **Minimalist Terminal UI:** A clean, in-place countdown timer that doesn't clutter your screen.
+* **Minimalist Terminal UI:** A clean, full-screen countdown timer with ASCII art that doesn't clutter your screen.
+* **Session Statistics:** Track your productivity with detailed statistics (today, week, month, all time).
-* **Friendly Notifications:** Cute ascii messages and sound to let you know when to start and stop.
+* **Friendly Notifications:** Cute ASCII messages and sound alerts to let you know when to start and stop.
+* **Customizable Themes & Colors:** Choose from different ASCII art themes and color schemes.
 * **Lightweight & Simple:** No complex dependencies, just pure Python and playsound.

 ## Installation